h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 #### Problem Statement
 What happens to the covariance matrix when we rotate a dataset, and why is this important?
 How does a change in coordinate system affect the correlation structure of data?

+For this example, we'll start with uncorrelated 2D data having equal variances and observe how rotation by various angles (0°, 30°, 60°) introduces correlation.

 ![Rotation Concept Visualization](../Images/Contour_Plots/ex6_concept_visualization.png)
 *Figure 18: Conceptual visualization showing how rotation affects the correlation structure.
 Left: Original uncorrelated data.
 Middle: After 30° rotation, correlation is introduced.
 Right: At 60° rotation, correlation is maximized.*